EmmyVoita/EmmyVoita.github.io/_posts/2025-1-18-Unity-Screen-Space-Outlines.markdown

 </div>

 The outline shader relies on both normal and depth information for edge detection.
-After jittering the projection matrix, the shader no longer functions correctly when using ShaderGraph nodes for scene depth or normals.
-Through experimentation with the  UniversalResourceData **[6](#UniversalResourceData)** and RenderDoc, I found that the outline shader works only with the activeDepthBuffer and not with the cameraDepthTexture.
-I suspect this is because ShaderGraph nodes sample the cameraDepthTexture and cameraNormalTexture, which are written during the pre-passes that occur before the projection matrix is modified.
+After jittering the projection matrix, the shader no longer functions correctly when using Shader Graph nodes for scene depth or normals.
+Through experimentation with the  UniversalResourceData **[6](#UniversalResourceData)** and RenderDoc, I found that the outline shader works only with the activeDepthBuffer and not with the _cameraDepthTexture_.
+I suspect this is because Shader Graph nodes sample the _cameraDepthTexture_ and _cameraNormalTexture_, which are written during the pre-passes that occur before the projection matrix is modified.

-Since there is no activeNormalsBuffer equivalent, I have to execute a DrawRendererList for the objects in the outline layer using a material that outputs view-space normal information.
+Since there is no activeNormalsBuffer equivalent, I have to execute a _DrawRendererList_ for the objects in the outline layer using a material that outputs view-space normal information.
 This pass is performed immediately before the outline-drawing pass to ensure the correct normals are captured after the projection matrix is jittered.

 This approach works but is not the most performant solution, as it requires an additional draw call for all objects in the outline layers to capture view-space normals.
 Ideally, the shader responsible for writing to the active depth and color textures could also be extended to output an activeNormalsBuffer, eliminating the need to re-render geometry for the normal pass.
 However, this would likely require implementing a custom Scriptable Render Pipeline (SRP), which I did not want to do for this project.

 <div class="reusable-divider">
-    <span class="small-header-text" id="non-maximum-suppression">Non Maximum Suppression</span>
+    <span class="small-header-text" id="non-maximum-suppression">Non-Maximum Suppression</span>
     <hr>
 </div>